HamimMahdie/QlikSense-Analytics/README.md

-# Walmart: A Glimpse into the Future of Retail – Powered by Data Analytics 🚀
+# Walmart: Powered by Data Analytics 🚀

 ## **Who We Are**